 “Emergence” describes a special phenomenon by which something entirely new arises from interactions and relationships between all the constituent parts of different things or ideas.
 An emergent phenomenon is more than the sum of its parts.
 It has unique properties that do not exist in any of the elements whose coming-together or convergence gave rise to it.

-Emergence always takes place in conjunction with, and as a consequence of, relationships between many dissimilar things.
+Emergence always takes place in conjunction with, and as a consequence of, relationships between many connected individual things.
 In science, spontaneous emergence of order is seen as arising from conditions of sufficient complexity that permit new and dynamic relationships.
 This is why diversity produces power in community learning environments, and it’s why understanding flows from many sources in such a way that group learning in relationship fosters the emergence of a new concepts and levels of understanding.